 as the initialization goals would lack a complete

 file is a Prolog directive, calls to Logtalk built-in predicates from it

-for embedded applications.
+provide better support for embedded applications.

 Some backend Prolog compilers declare